 - RAHAB – a prostitute who hid the Jewish spies.

-- RUTH – a Moabite who persuaded Boaz to marry her after sleeping with him while he was drunk.
+- RUTH – a Moabite who persuaded Boaz to marry her.

 - BATHSHEBA – a Hittite woman who committed adultery with David.